rreuvekamp/geheimezendercli/README.md

 # geheimezendercli

-Small command line program to play streams from https://geheimezender.com
+Small command line program to play online radio streams from https://geheimezender.com

 The streams are parsed by parsing the HTML output of https://geheimezender.com/streamdata-desktop.php